 Mithra

 Persia and Rome approximately 1200 to 1 BCE.
-The Roman army assimilated the blood-letting ceremonies of Mithraism as a form of initiation, a doorway to spiritual transitioning in life to an invincible male warrior.
-(7) He is linked to the Vedic God Mitra and is part of the trinity of the Persian mystery religion with Ahura Mazda and Ahura Berezaiti.
+The Roman army assimilated the blood-letting ceremonies of Mithraism as their initiation ritual.
+They believed walking through the blood of the bull made the warrior invincible.
+(10) Mitha is linked to the Vedic God Mitra and is part of the trinity of the Persian mystery religion with Ahura Mazda and Ahura Berezaiti.
 These traditions go back further than 5000 years.

-Mithraism is often associated with the Roman Mystery Cult of “The God Mithras,” which flourished from 100 to 400 CE when Constantine created Christianity (280 to 337 CE).
+Mithraism is often associated with the Roman Mystery Cult of “The God Mithras.”
+This cult flourished from 100 to 400 CE when Constantine created Christianity (280 to 337 CE).
 Mithraism was part of the rebranding of the mystery religions.
 The bloodletting of animals became symbolic in Catholicism’s Communion Ceremony.

 We know there were seven levels of initiation, but we do not precisely know what each contained.
 The Church should have this information in its archives, but it is silent on the matter.
 The culminating ritual used the blood of bulls.

-We know Mithriams were built underground with a two-tiered platform.
-They slit the throat of an animal on the top so the warriors could walk below through the blood.
+We know Mithriams (temples to worship Mithra) were built underground with a two-tiered platform.
+Priests slit the throat of an animal on the top so the warriors could walk below through the blood.
 Some say they drank the blood and ate the animal’s body, preferably a bull.
 Partaking would absolve them from the acts they would perpetrate as Roman soldiers.
 Hence, the reference later to Christ offering his blood and body as a sacrifice.
-(3) (4)
+(3) (7)

-The main characteristics of the life of Mithra are:
+The fundamental characteristics of the life of Mithra are:

 — Born on December 25 or Winter Solstice